wifisensing/PicoScenes-Manual/source/features_pricing.rst

 .. _license_qca9300:

-COTS NIC: QCA9300 And IWL5300
+COTS NIC: QCA9300 and IWL5300
 +++++++++++++++++++++++++++++++

-PicoScenes supports the legendary QCA9300 and IWL5300 NICs, and exclusively unlocks several low-level controls for QCA9300.
+PicoScenes supports the legendary QCA9300 and IWL5300 NICs and exclusively unlocks several low-level controls for QCA9300.
 See :ref:`picoscenes_paper` for more details.

 .. csv-table::
     :header: "Feature", "Description","Free","Pro"